aelvan/AutoMin-Craft/README.md

 Compiling LESS
 ---
 If you use AutoMin to compile your LESS source files, you DO NOT need to include the less.js parser file.
 AutoMin will parse your LESS source file and then compress the CSS output before sending it to your browser.

+Compiling SCSS (added in version 0.4)
+---
+Since SCSS didn't come from a background where it was parsed by JS, like LESS, I admit that the current syntax for including it in the templates isn't the best.
+Referencing a .scss file in a <link> tag don't make much sense, since there're no use-cases where that would actually work on it's own.
+I'm planning on adding a more relevant syntax for it in the future.

+With the autominSCSSIncludePaths config setting, you can specify include-paths that the parser should look in when using
+@import statements.
+This way you can keep your frameworks in a common location, and import them into all your projects.
+Make sure when using @import that the paths are relative to one of your include-paths.

+When using @import though, updating files that is imported into your base scss file will not automatically invalidate the cache.

 Troubleshooting